The Best Parks for Renters to Stroll in San Antonio

 A post shared by Peter B. Nyren (@peterbnyrenphoto)

 This fairly large park is part of a UNESCO World Heritage site, which preserves four of the five Spanish frontier missions in San Antonio (except The Alamo) and represents the largest concentration of Spanish colonial missions in North America.
-History buffs can walk across the eight-mile stretch of the River Walk’s Mission Reach to explore recreational trails, pavilions, bridges and portals to the four Spanish colonial missions — Concepción, San José, San Juan and Espada.
+Renters interested in historical spots can walk across the eight-mile stretch of the River Walk’s Mission Reach to explore recreational trails, pavilions, bridges and portals to the four Spanish colonial missions — Concepción, San José, San Juan and Espada.

 Woodlawn Lake Park